nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Symbols and Syntax

-Throughout this User Guide, there might
+Throughout this User Guide, you might run into the following symbols and syntax.

 | Symbol/Syntax                                   | Meaning                                                                                                                                         |
 |-------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|